hpshinde/old.hpshinde.github.io/about.md

 </span>

 <div class="col three caption">
-	You can even add a little note about which of these is the best way to reach you.
+	eMail is the best way to reach me.
 </div>